astrivant/polyad/docs/operations/metrics.md

 ownership cadence, Prometheus scrape intervals, HPA synchronization and trace batching are separate controls.

+The JSON snapshot also includes `workGraph`, with the effective `operator.writeQueue` limits for that process.
+Root mode collects each reporting operator's limits in `workers[identity].workGraph`; use only fresh worker reports.
+These configuration values are separate from the backlog gauges and do not represent measured active workers.
+See [work-graph configuration](../development/write-pipeline.md#configuration).

 Writers are `workloads`, `coordination` and `apiIntake`.
 Queue entries are refresh notifications: several can refer to the same object, and an unacknowledged entry can also be undergoing reconciliation. **Do not add inbound,